-- Digestive- these are enzymes that are taken at mealtimes to assist in the break down of food and help with the absorption of nutrients.
+- Digestive enzymes are generally taken at mealtimes to assist in the break down of food and help with the absorption of nutrients.

-- breaking down the fibrin proteins that surround tumors allowing them to be recognized and dissolved by the immune system.
+- breaking down the fibrin proteins that surround tumors allowing them to be recognized by the immune system.

 - enhance the ability of the immune cells to target and kill bacteria, viruses, molds, fungi, as well as cancerous cells.